 Persistent lateness can result in a penalty notice being issued, which carries a fine.

-If your child is absent through sickness or any unavoidable cause, please contact the school by telephone by 9.00am on the first day of absence and each subsequent day.
+If your child is absent through sickness or any unavoidable cause, please contact the academy by telephone by 9.00am on the first day of absence and each subsequent day.

-Appointments of any kind, such as a doctor’s or dentist appointment, should be arranged outside of school hours where possible.
-If this is unavoidable, please let the school office know and provide the evidence of appointment.
+Appointments of any kind, such as a doctor’s or dentist appointment, should be arranged outside of academy hours where possible.
+If this is unavoidable, please let the academy office know and provide the evidence of appointment.

 Term Time Holidays